 API Testing vs. Unit Testing

-Unit testing is the act of writing automated tests for relatively small units of code.
+Unit testing is a form of software testing where we write automated tests for relatively small units of code.
 How small these units are differs from team to team, but developers will often write unit tests for single functions.
 These are functions that are not publicly available to the user interface on their own, and their unit tests check the inner details of the system.

 API testing is also much broader than testing the integration of the underlying units.
-Under the umbrella of API testing, we can also test APIs that the application consumes instead of produces.
+Under the umbrella of API testing, we can also test API endpoints that the application consumes instead of produces (i.e. its dependencies).
 We can even test if the API reacts fast enough or responds well to security attacks.
 We'll look at the different kind of API tests later in this article.